The best degrees for Gen Z offer financial stability and are in growing fields like tech, healthcare, and

 Best Engineering Degrees for Gen Z.

-Gen Z students interested in engineering should look at the fastest growing engineering jobs.
+Gen Z students interested in engineering should look at the fastest-growing engineering jobs.
 Industrial Engineer employment is growing faster than the average rate of 10%.
-Industrial engineers find ways to produce a product or service more efficiently, control costs, and eliminate wastefulness in production processes.
-Industrial engineers engage in activities that are useful to various businesses, governments, and nonprofits.
+These engineers find ways to produce a product or service more efficiently, control costs, and eliminate wastefulness in production processes.
+Additionally, Industrial Engineers engage in activities that are useful to various businesses, governments, and nonprofits.
 The versatility of their skill set allows them to work in a variety of different areas.

 Mechanical Engineers and Health and Safety Engineers are two other engineering jobs growing as fast as average, or 4%.
-Mechanical engineers develop and build and thermal sensors and mechanical devices.
+Mechanical engineers develop and build thermal sensors and mechanical devices.
 Health and safety engineers combine engineering knowledge and health and safety.
 They design systems and procedures to protect property from damage and protect people from illness and injury

 Best Media & Communication Degrees for Gen Z.